slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 #### Kyverno policy engine

+TODO: configuration in details.
+See deploy att doc.

 Install [Kyverno policy engine](https://kyverno.io) as instructed in the [documentation](https://kyverno.io/docs/installation/).
 NOTE: Each Kyverno releases supports a range of Kubernetes version.
 Check out the [compatibility matrix](https://kyverno.io/docs/installation/#compatibility-matrix) to learn more.